python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/02_matplotlib.md

 - You should have gotten an error similar to this:
   `ValueError: x and y must have same first dimension, but have shapes (9,) and (8,).`

-- This means that the length of the lists `x` and `y` must be the same length.
+- This means that the length of the lists `x` and `y` must be the same.
 </details>

 ### Specifying markers, colors, linestyle, legends